GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Supported formats: GLTF v1.0 + BIN
   - Unsupported formats: GLB
   - It can export to GLTF / GLB v2.0 and OBJ formats (animations are not currently supported)
+  - Use ASSIMP Viewer instead since it has less limitations and more export options
   - Most of the following notes do not apply to GLTF Legacy viewer in general

 - Menu with controls can be located either on top or on the bottom of the page